30 August 2019 version

-The little bell on the front door of the small country cafe jingled.
-The young woman cafe owner and the girl on the counter moved closer to the door to the back room, ready to flee.
+The little bell on the front door of the small country café jingled.
+The young woman café owner and the girl on the counter moved closer to the door to the back room, ready to flee.
 The three mid-teen schoolgirls sitting at a table in the back of the customer area looked up, and the face of the youngest went white while her fear showed.
 She turned and checked for a way out, even though she knew there wasn’t one.
-An old man was sitting at the next table towards the front door, he saw the girls’ reaction, and turned to see what caused it.
+An old man was sitting at the next table toward the front door, he saw the girls’ reaction and he turned to see what caused it.

-He saw six young men who’d just walked into the little country cafe.
+He saw six young men who’d just walked into the little country café.
 They looked like trouble that just found what they wanted.
-They all looked to be eighteen to twenty years or so old, with dirty shoulder length hair and mean expressions.
+They all looked to be eighteen to twenty years old with dirty shoulder length hair and mean expressions.
 Their clothes were dirty and cheap, except for the headbands they wore.
-They all had the same headband, and it was clean.
+They all had the same headband and it was clean.
 Their boots were cheap and looked like they’d never been washed or polished since they were purchased.
-They swaggered while they moved down the cafe.
+They swaggered while they moved down the café.
 Their leader said, “There you are, bitch.
 I told you to be at the club house an hour ago for your initiation fucking by the members.
 Now you get to be fucked by the dogs as well, and all on film for selling.”

 The youngest girl, gulped, and said, “I told you I never wanted to be in your club.
 I never asked or had anything to do with your people.”

 The leader of the young men reached the old man and swung his knife to stab him.
-The old man belied his age as he moved fast to avoid the blade.
-He swung his left arm down to knock the knife aside and his right arm moved towards the youth’s head.
-All heard the snap as the young man’s head was thrown backwards.
-The old man grabbed the youth’s arm and pulled to the left as he stepped past the falling body.
-All were shocked by the action, since it wasn’t like what they expected.
+The old man belied his age while he moved fast to avoid the blade.
+He swung his left arm down to knock the knife aside and his right arm moved toward the youth’s head.
+All heard the snap as the young man’s head was thrown backward.
+The old man grabbed the youth’s arm and pulled to the left when he stepped past the falling body.
+All were shocked by the action since it wasn’t like what they expected.

-The old man was now amongst the youths, and a blur of action.
-He was so fast that none of the witnesses could see what happened, except the youths kept falling down.
+The old man was now among the youths and a blur of action.
+He was so fast none of the witnesses could see what happened, except the youths kept falling down.
 One went crashing back into the front doors.
-The sound made the other ten youths waiting outside turn and charge into the cafe, drawing knives and pistols while they ran.
+The sound made the other ten youths waiting outside turn and charge into the café, drawing knives and pistols while they ran.

 Sirens sounded.
 Car tires screeched.
 Car doors slammed.
-Running feet were heard to enter the cafe.
+Running feet were heard to enter the café.
 The girl didn’t look up until she heard a voice say, “Shit, Sheriff, it’s a massacre in here.
 Better get the coroner over here.”
-She looked up and saw a Sheriff’s Deputy standing in the doorway while he looked at the bodies that littered the cafe.
+She looked up and she saw a Sheriff’s Deputy standing in the doorway while he looked at the bodies that littered the café.

-Deputy Jackson looked at the mess, and spotted the girl beside the old man.
+Deputy Jackson looked at the mess and spotted the girl beside the old man.
 He wasn’t happy with the lack of expression on her face.
-He was sure she was in extreme shock, so he went to her and was very gentle when he took the dead man’s hand out of hers.
-He didn’t want her to have to walk out through the blood on the floor, so he picked her up and carried her out to the ambulances parked in the road.
+He was sure she was in extreme shock so he went to her and he was very gentle when he took the dead man’s hand out of hers.
+He didn’t want her to have to walk out through the blood on the floor so he picked her up and carried her out to the ambulances parked in the road.

-He handed her over to one of the ambulance crew, and said, “I think she’s in shock.
+He handed her over to one of the ambulance crew and said, “I think she’s in shock.
 There’s another two like her inside.
 I’ll bring them out to you.”
 The paramedic nodded and took the girl from him.
-He took her to his ambulance as the deputy went back into the cafe.
+He took her to his ambulance while the deputy went back into the café.
 Deputy Jackson took only a few minutes to carry out other girls, the owner, and the girl who worked the counter.
 The paramedics treated them all for shock.